Home for Global Students

 Cost of Living in Australia vs UK: General Overview

-Speaking of comparing living costs Australia vs UK, we need to consider multiple aspects, such as tuition fees, accommodation expenses, utility bills and so on.
+The cost of living in Australia is broadly comparable to the UK, with some categories cheaper and others more expensive depending on the city.
 Here is a general overview of the cost of living in UK for single person per month compared to Australia to give you a quick and direct understanding.

 ItemAustralia (AUD)UK (GBP)